awsdocs/amazon-cloudwatch-user-guide/doc_source/appinsights-tutorial-sap-hana.md

 You must perform the following prerequisites to configure an SAP HANA database with CloudWatch Application Insights:
 + **SAP HANA** — Install a running and reachable SAP HANA database 2\.0 SPS05 on an Amazon EC2 instance\.
++ **SAP HANA database user** — A database user with monitoring roles must be created in the SYSTEM database and all tenants\.

+**Example**
-+ **SAP HANA database user** — Run the following SQL commands to create a user with monitoring roles\.
+The following SQL commands create a user with monitoring roles\.

   ```
   su - <sid>adm